This article was updated on 29 November 2019.

 Check out our guide (which uses the Debt-to-service ratio rule) to determine which price range and residential neighbourhoods within Klang Valley that best suit your income level.
 Latest residential property transaction data included at the end!

-2019 might seem like a good time for you to jump onto the property ladder – the new government recently announced a stamp duty waiver for the purchase of houses worth RM 300,000-RM 1 million by first time home buyers from January to June 2019.
+2019 might seem like a good time for you to jump onto the property ladder – earlier this year, the new government announced a stamp duty waiver for the purchase of houses worth RM 300,000-RM 1 million by first time home buyers from January to December 2019.

 If you are looking to leverage on this housing incentive, kudos to you!
 However, although you may think that you are financially ready to be a homeowner, do you know what kind of residential property and which price point you should be looking at?
 Determining your personal housing affordability isn’t always easy, as you will have to find the right balance between wants/needs and financial capability.
 Do you have the earning power to purchase a brand new condominium near the city centre?
 Or could you only afford a sub-sale apartment somewhere in Shah Alam?